York, Ontario: Education

-CSV and TDSB operate as secular public school boards, the former operating French first language institution, whereas the latter operates English first-language institutions (although it does offer French immersion).
+CSV and TDSB operate as secular public school boards, the former operating French first-language institution, whereas the latter operates English first-language institutions (although it does offer French immersion).
 The other two school boards, CSCM and TCDSB, operate as public Roman Catholic separate school boards, the former operating French first-language separate schools, the latter operating English first-language separate schools.

-The TDSB school board operates several institutions that offer primary and secondary education.
+TDSB operates several institutions that offer primary and secondary education.
 Secondary schools in York that are operated by TDSB include: